What Are Type Beats?

 Yes.
 If you are a music producer selling beats online you should experiment with selling type beat instrumentals.
 You can use the name of popular rappers and music producers to help get more listens, which can lead to more track sales.

-Type beats are simply a marketing tactic to help get more listens.
+Type beats are simply a marketing tactic to help get more listeners.

 Your beats don’t have to copy the style of other producers.
 You can simply create original beats, and categorize them in a certain music genre, and add a “Type” once you are done.

-Adding a “Type” label may help the beat get more listens.
+Adding a “Type” label may help the beat get more listeners.

 You should test out all marketing tactics to see what brings the most success.